wildfly/quickstart/README.md

      * Oracle JRockit

 2. Maven 3.0.0 or newer, to build and deploy the examples
-     * Follow the official Maven installation guide if you don't already have Maven 3 installed.
+     * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.
-     * If you have Maven installed, you can check the version by typing the following in a command line:
+     * If you have installed Maven, you can check the version by typing the following in a command line:

             mvn --version

-3. The JBoss AS 7 distribution zip or the JBoss Enterprise Application Platform 6 distribution zip
+3. The JBoss Enterprise Application Platform 6 distribution ZIP or the JBoss AS 7 distribution ZIP.
      * For information on how to install and run JBoss, refer to the product documentation.

 4. You can also deploy the quickstarts from Eclipse using JBoss tools.
 For more information on how to set up Maven and the JBoss tools, refer to the [Getting Started Developing Applications Guide](https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide "Getting Started Developing Applications Guide").